jamalvh/Pantry/README.md

 **Package errors can be fixed by "Cold Booting" the Emulator and then running the app in Android Studio (this is not an error with Pantry, but with the Emulator).

-# How it Works
-Pantry uses an optimized ingredient-detection model based on deep learning networks generated using Python in Google Colab and Google’s TensorFlow.
-Users simply take a picture of their fridge and Pantry identifies the ingredients present in the image.
-The app then suggests recipes that use those ingredients, minimizing food waste and saving users time and money.

-# Features
-- Ingredient detection based on neural network technology
-- Recipe suggestions based on available ingredients
-- A user-friendly UI developed using Kotlin in Android Studio

 # Technologies Used
 Pantry leverages powerful and reliable Google technologies to bring its vision for a more sustainable future to life.
 The application uses Google Colab and Google’s TensorFlow for deep learning and Kotlin for Android app development.
 <div>